Carbon-Twelve-C12/quantera/README.md

   - TypeScript configuration with proper path mappings

 ### Recently Completed
+- **Security Enhancement**: Implemented consistent security patterns across all core contracts
 - **Gas Optimization**: Enhanced L2Bridge contract with optimized message encoding and blob data handling
 - **Integration Testing**: Created comprehensive tests for contract interactions and asset lifecycles
-- **Security Preparation**: Developed detailed security audit preparation documentation
+- **Security Documentation**: Developed detailed security guidelines and standards for all contracts
 - **ESG Impact Dashboard**: Comprehensive visualization of environmental and social impacts
 - **Portfolio Management**: Complete dashboard with cross-asset visualization and analytics
 - **Trade Finance Components**: Advanced trading interface with real-time price tracking

 ### Next Steps
-- Conduct security audits with focus on cross-contract security
-- Complete optimization of remaining contracts based on established plan
-- Implement comprehensive monitoring system for production deployment
-- Deploy to testnet for cross-chain functionality validation
+- Expand test coverage to 95%+ for all contracts
+- Perform cross-chain testing on testnet environments
 - Validate environmental asset verification mechanisms with third-party auditors
+- Complete external security audit

+The platform is on track for a v1.0.0 release by end of Q3 2023.

 ## API Endpoints
 The platform exposes the following API endpoints: